Register Now

 | 20:00-21:00 | Welcome Reception |

-Accepted applicants willing to participate both in the School and in the Conference must do both (two) registrations: one for the School and another for the Conference.
+Applicants wishing to participate in both the School and the Conference must complete two separate registrations: one for the School and one for the Conference.

 The conference welcomes talks presenting results in all areas of combinatorial optimization and its applications.
 Each talk must be submitted following the instructions on this web.
 Each submission will be evaluated (accepted or rejected) by members of the Program Committee.
 ISCO2026 admits two types of submissions:

-Extended abstracts (up to 3 pages): The submission deadline is 30 January 2026 before 23:59 (CET).
-Accepted "extended abstracts" will be published online on the conference website (and will not be included in the LNCS issue).
+Extended abstracts (up to 4 pages): The submission deadline is 30 January 2026 before 23:59 (CET).
+Accepted "extended abstracts" in LNCS style will be published online on the conference website (and will not be included in the LNCS issue).
 However, extended abstracts will have the opportunity to be published in a post-conference Special Issue of the journal "Discrete Applied Mathematics".

-Regular papers (up to 12 pages): Regular papers (up to 12 pages).
-The submission deadline is 16 December 2025 before 23:59 (CET).
+Regular papers (up to 12 pages without Appendix): The submission deadline is 15 January 2026 before 23:59 (CET).
 Accepted "regular papers" will be published by Springer in a LNCS issue.
 For an accepted "regular paper" to be included in the LNCS issue, it should be presented at the conference by one of the authors who has to complete the conference registration (pay) before 15 March 2026.
 It is not allowed to submit a "regular paper" that has been submitted to a journal or another conference with proceedings published before the ISCO 2026 notification date.
 The authors of "regular papers" will have to prepare their camera-ready version two weeks after the end of ISCO 2026.
-Appendices are allowed only if they fit within the 12-page limit in total.
 Please, read the Guidelines.
 Submissions not following these guidelines will not be considered.
 Each submission will be reviewed by three anonymous reviewers.
 The main acceptance criteria are the quality and originality of the results and their relevance to the community.
 A "regular paper" submission will not be considered in any of the following cases: (i) it has already been published; (ii) it is under review by a journal or another conference with proceedings; or (iii) if it is submitted after the submission deadline.

 While a person can submit several works, only one accepted work can be presented by the same speaker at the conference.
 In addition, each accepted work must be associated with (at least) one conference registration completed (paid) before the early registration deadline (1 March).
 Accepted submissions not associated with a complete and exclusive early conference registration will be excluded from the scientific program and from the proceedings.